-Complaints of a scholastic or professional nature involving faculty (e.g. grades, workload) should first be discussed with the faculty member concerned.
-In cases where no resolution may be reached, the issue should be discussed with the Graduate Advisor or Department Chair.
-Should the issue involve the Department Chair, the Dean of the Social Sciences (2300 Murphy Hall) should be consulted.
+Complaints of an academic or professional nature involving faculty (e.g., grades, workload, expectations, treatment) should first be discussed with the faculty member concerned.
+In cases where no resolution may be reached, the issue should preferably be discussed with one or more members of the departmental leadership (Those faculty constituting the Scheduling Committee: Chair, Vice Chair, Director of Graduate Studies, Director of Undergraduate Studies, Director of the GIST program) or another faculty member with whom the student feels comfortable and who can further communicate with the depart-mental leadership on the student's behalf, as appropriate.
+Informed faculty will work with the student and faculty member to determine a remedy for the problem, within the guidelines and requirements of the College and University (allegations of Title IX violations, for instance, are required to be reported to the University's Title IX office, and likewise allegations of discriminatory behavior are required to be reported to the appropriate University offices).
+In any of these cases, the Office of Ombuds Services may be contacted by the student, faculty member, or member of the departmental leadership, if they deem it necessary.

+Some other special cases require communication with offices outside Geography:
-Complaints of misconduct against individual students should be made to the Dean of Students Office, 1206 Murphy Hall.

-Complaints concerning alleged violation of the policies and regulations governing graduate study should be made to the Dean or Assistant Dean of the Graduate Division, 1237 Murphy Hall.

-Complaints from TAs about workloads and evaluations are governed by the provisions of the Teaching Assistant Grievance Procedures, which are spelled out in detail in the Academic Apprentice Personnel Manual: http://www.gdnet.ucla.edu/gss/appm/aapmstudent.pdf.
+- Should the issue involve the Department Chair, the Dean of the Social Sciences (2300 Murphy Hall) should be consulted. - Complaints of misconduct against individual students should be made to the Dean of Students Office, 1206 Murphy Hall. - Complaints concerning alleged violation of the policies and regulations governing graduate study should be made to the Dean or Assistant Dean of the Graduate Division, 1237 Murphy Hall. - Complaints from TAs about workloads and evaluations are governed by the provisions of the Teaching Assistant Grievance Procedures, which are spelled out in detail in the Academic Apprentice Personnel Manual: https://grad.ucla.edu/funding/working-at-ucla/academic-apprentice-personnel-manual/.